exthand/Exthand.Gateway/README.md

 Company website: https://www.exthand.com
 Nuget Paackage of this repo: https://www.nuget.org/packages/Exthand.Gateway

-### 1. Create first an account.
+### 1. First create an account.

-Go to  https://developer.bankingsdk.com and register your self and your company.
+Go to  https://developer.bankingsdk.com and register yourself and your company.
 Create an application, get the application key and secret.
 Store the secret in a safe place.
 Send us ( support at exthand.com) your application key and company key.
 We'll provide you a license key.

-You'll be able from there to debug in real time your sandbox calls to get bank statements or initiate payments.
+From there, you'll be able to debug your sandbox calls in real time, to get bank statements or initiate payments.
-In the documentation part of the website, you'll find the latest PDF Documentation file, read it carefully and mainly chapter 6.
+In the documentation part of the website, you'll find the latest PDF Documentation file.
+Read it carefully, mainly chapter 6.

 ### 2. BankingSDK Docker.

-To use Exthand:Gateway to connect to banks, you also have to install a Docker container in your own cloud infrastrucutre.
+To use Exthand:Gateway, to connect to banks, you also have to install a Docker container in your own cloud infrastrucutre.
 Docker container might be found here: https://hub.docker.com/r/bankingsdk/bankingsdkdockerapi/tags?page=1&ordering=last_updated

-You install it first (check PDF Documentation file).
+You have to install it first (check PDF Documentation file).
 Then, use this nuget to call the Docker and get access to bank APIs.